MicroEJ/docs/VEEPortingGuide/uiCco.rst

 The picture below illustrates the available C modules, and the following chapters explain the aim and relations of each C module.

-.. note:: It is a simplified view: all sources and headers files of each C module are not visible.
+.. note:: It is a simplified view: all sources and header files of each C module are not visible.

 .. figure:: images/ui_cco.*
    :alt: MicroVG C Modules